lillycat332/cnotes/STYLE.md

 # General guideline for code styling in this repo:
+These are generally pretty liberal and I'll probably deviate from them often, they're just rough guidelines.
 * functions should be laid out as follows:
 ```c
 name (args)